Gun rights are expansive in Missouri, where shooting at Chiefs' Super Bowl parade took place

-JEFFERSON CITY, Mo. — (AP) — The shooting that wounded more than 20 people and killed one during the Kansas City Chiefs' Super Bowl victory parade occurred in a state with few gun regulations and historic tension over how major cities handle crime.
+JEFFERSON CITY, Mo. — (AP) — The shooting that killed one person and wounded nearly two dozen more during the Kansas City Chiefs' Super Bowl victory parade occurred in a state with few gun regulations and historic tension over how major cities handle crime.

-The shooting, which Kansas City police on Thursday said appeared to stem from a dispute between several people, happened despite the presence of more than 800 police officers on hand.
+The shooting, which Kansas City police say appeared to stem from a dispute between several people, happened despite the presence of more than 800 police officers on hand.

 Notably, dozens of policymakers from Missouri and neighboring Kansas were caught in the chaos as throngs of fans scattered at the sound of gunshots.
-Lawmakers and elected officials who witnessed the havoc firsthand included Republican Missouri Gov. Mike Parson and Democratic Kansas Gov. Laura Kelly, whose security detail heard the shots after she’d gotten in her car to leave, a spokesperson said.
+Lawmakers and elected officials who witnessed the havoc firsthand included Republican Missouri Gov. Mike Parson and Democratic Kansas Gov. Laura Kelly, whose security detail heard the shots after she got in her car to leave, a spokesperson said.

-Democratic Missouri state Rep. Maggie Nurrenbern of Kansas City said she was inside the city's historic Union Station when the shooting began.
-She said she and her sister ran and used their bodies to hide and shield fleeing children.
+Missouri state Rep. Emily Weber, a Democrat who represents the area, said Friday that she rushed into a bathroom at the city's historic Union Station when the shooting occurred.

-“I'm hurt.
-I’m angry,” Nurrenbern wrote in a post on the social media platform X, formerly Twitter.
-“And I’m more resolved than ever to make sure kids can grow up in a Missouri free from gun violence.”
+“To experience this day of horror as it happened in my own district only reaffirms my belief that Missouri needs common sense gun safety laws more than ever,” Weber said in a statement.
+“Missouri’s lax gun laws turned what was supposed to be a day of triumph into a day of tragedy.”

-But what, if any, action Missouri's Republican-led Legislature will take in response to the shooting is unclear.
+But what action Missouri's Republican-led Legislature may take, if any, in response to the shooting is unclear.

 “Policing a free nation is difficult,” GOP state Rep. Lane Roberts said Thursday.
 “So when we try to do things that augment the efforts of our police agencies without treading on the rights of other people, it can be a real difficult balance.”